-Photo by Peter Yuen
+Photo by Joshua Prieto

-The most Trafficked Mammal in the World
+The Most Trafficked Mammal in the World

 When pangolins are scared, they curl-up into tiny balls and use their scales as armor.
 Unfortunately, this self-defense mechanism does not protect them from their biggest threat – poachers.
 The illegal trade in pangolins has reached epic proportions, and these once common animals are now classified as Critically Endangered.
 In China and Vietnam, their meat is considered a delicacy and is sold for $350 per kg; their scales are used in traditional medicine, and can be worth up to $1,000 per kg.